 Standard allowed and denied extension rules apply, based on your denied and allowed extensions set in the Files Settings tab.

-Note: a directory rule doesn't move files it identifies as new: it adds links in KBPublisher to files on your server.
+Note: this option doesn't move files, it adds links in KBPublisher to files on your server.
 If you move a file from the location KBPublisher linked to, the links to that file in the knowledgebase will be broken.

 To see and manage your directory rules, select Files in the main menu, and then the Directory Rules tab: